BunFluffpaws/JSBunDles/README.md

 A small collection of useful JavaScript functions in one place

-You are free to pix and mix and minify
+You are free to pix and mix and minify,
-There will be a JsBunDles.min.js in the end
+There will be a JsBunDles.min.js in the end.

 - array.JSBunDles.js contains Array prototypes
 - string.JSBunDles.js contains String prototypes